stephenh/tessell/docs/index.md

 gwt-mpv
 =======

 gwt-mpv is an application framework for writing GWT applications.
-It's purpose is to enable you to easily:
+It enables you to:

 * Write GWT applications with lots of really fast unit tests
-* Follow a Model View Presenter (MVP`*`) architecture without violating DRY
+* Follow a Model View Presenter (MVP`*`) architecture without boilerplate

 Features
 --------